Solar in Columbia, SC: 2026 Cost, Savings & Payback

 What is the solar payback period in Columbia?

-The average solar payback period in Columbia is approximately 10 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $17,334.
+The average solar payback period in Columbia is approximately 14.2 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $39,350 before subtracting installation cost.

 Does Columbia have net metering?